Americans Are Moving Into Disaster Zones Even as Insurers Flee and Premiums Rise

 The 100 counties Americans are choosing fastest average nearly three times the annual disaster losses of the counties they're passing over.
 Insurance markets have repriced.
 Home values in the most exposed areas have dropped.
 The migration hasn't stopped.

 Population growth and disaster exposure are concentrating in the same places.
-The data show a clear set of priorities: warm weather, beaches, low taxes and lifestyle appeal are winning out over hurricane risk, wildfire exposure and long-term financial security.
-Through the most recent available data, that calculation hasn't changed.
+Warm weather, beaches, low taxes and lifestyle appeal are winning out over hurricane risk, wildfire exposure and long-term financial security.
+That calculation hasn't changed.

 How Insurance Markets Are Responding to Rising Disaster Costs

-Alaska property insurers have also raised premiums sharply in wildfire-exposed boroughs in recent years, according to Alaska Division of Insurance data.
+Alaska property insurers have raised premiums sharply in wildfire-exposed boroughs, according to Alaska Division of Insurance data.
 Some carriers now require defensible space inspections in Kenai Peninsula Borough and Matanuska-Susitna Borough and won't cover structures that don't meet wildfire mitigation standards.

 What Homebuyers in High-Risk Counties Pay

 Homeowners insurance premiums are locked for one year.
-Buyers in high-risk markets often don't feel the full cost until renewal, when rates and hurricane deductibles can jump sharply after a major storm.
-The average cost of homeowners insurance in stable markets runs far below what coastal high-risk counties charge, making the gap especially jarring for buyers who relocate from low-risk areas.
+Buyers in high-risk markets discover the full cost at renewal, when rates and hurricane deductibles jump sharply after a major storm.
+The average cost of homeowners insurance in stable markets runs far below what coastal high-risk counties charge.

-Insurance availability may tighten after closing.
-Major carriers keep pulling back from catastrophe-exposed markets.
-Those policies typically cost two to three times more than standard market rates and provide more limited coverage.
+Insurance availability tightens after closing in many markets.
+Major carriers have pulled back from catastrophe-exposed markets.
+State-run FAIR plans and last-resort policies cost two to three times more than standard market rates and provide more limited coverage.

 Premiums in catastrophe-exposed markets are volatile.
-In stable markets, premiums usually rise 3% to 5% annually.
-In high-risk coastal markets after a major storm, annual increases of 40% to 60% have become common.
-The average cost of homeowners insurance in Florida reflects that volatility — it's among the highest in the nation and has climbed sharply since 2020.
-Some Florida coastal homeowners have seen premiums more than triple within a few years.
+In stable markets, premiums rise 3% to 5% a year.
+In high-risk coastal markets after a major storm, annual increases of 40% to 60% are common.
+The average cost of homeowners insurance in Florida reflects that volatility: it's among the highest in the nation and has climbed sharply since 2020.
+Some Florida coastal homeowners report premiums more than tripling within a few years.

 The combination creates a financial trap.
-Buy a $450,000 home in a high-growth Florida coastal county in 2021 and some homeowners have seen insurance costs triple within 24 months.
-A 10% to 15% home value drop turns that $450,000 purchase into roughly a $395,000 asset.
+A $450,000 home purchased in a high-growth Florida coastal county in 2021 now faces triple the insurance costs within 24 months in some markets.
+A 12% home value drop turns that $450,000 purchase into a $395,000 asset.
 Refinancing or selling means realizing losses.
 Staying means absorbing thousands more in annual premiums.
-For many Florida families who relocated for jobs, retirement or lifestyle, reversing the decision is now financially painful.

 Methodology

-MoneyGeek analyzed Internal Revenue Service county-to-county migration data for 2016 to 2022, combining it with FEMA National Risk Index data and U.S. Census Bureau population estimates to create the Climate Risk Migration Score.
-Unlike traditional definitions of climate migration, which describe movement away from environmental hazards, the Climate Risk Migration Score tracks the opposite pattern: in-migration into disaster-exposed counties, where economic incentives and lifestyle draw residents into areas of elevated risk.
+MoneyGeek analyzed Internal Revenue Service county-to-county migration data for 2016 to 2022, combined with FEMA National Risk Index data and U.S. Census Bureau population estimates to create the Climate Risk Migration Score.
+Unlike traditional definitions of climate migration, which describe movement away from environmental hazards, the Climate Risk Migration Score tracks the opposite pattern: in-migration into disaster-exposed counties, where economic incentives and lifestyle draw residents into areas of higher risk.
 This analysis describes where risk and growth were most concentrated through 2022.
-It does not project patterns beyond that period.
+It doesn't project patterns beyond that period.

 The Top 100 Highest-Risk Counties for Disaster Exposure and Migration Pressure